Asking the right questions before and during your trek can help save you time, money, and your life.

 I can read a map really well, is the trek well marked so I can do it alone?

-Don’t listen to the old “experienced” trekkers on forums who say such and such trek is well marked out.
+Don’t listen to the old “experienced” trekkers on social media who say such and such trek is well marked out.
 In Nepal no trek is well marked out.
 That’s the honest truth.
 If you have a lot of experience in trekking in Nepal then certainly things are easier to notice.

 Every monsoon season signs and marker poles are washed away.
 The trails also change due to rain and landslides.
-Yes, treks like EBC are marked out.
-But not as well as European trekking routes or a many North American routes.
+Yes, treks like EBC are marked out, but there’s a moving glaicer on the way there that changes the path every year.
+And, guess what?
+It’s the most popular location trekkers go missing on the EBC trek.
+Yes, on treks in Nepal there are signs, but not as well as European trekking routes or a many North American routes.
 Do not expect the same level of professionally marked out treks that you might get elsewhere.

-Likewise maps are only so good.
+Likewise maps, offline or online, are only so good.
 Trails can change every season and Nepal is not known for great signage even in villages.
-Power cuts are frequent and GPS devices do not always work well in the mountain passes.
+Power cuts are frequent and GPS devices do not always work well when surrounded by mountains or up in the mountain passes.

 Real world example of a happy trek gone wrong:

-- I met one man from Austria who just couldn’t get his GPS to work properly and he was very angry that his map was not accurate – at least according to him.
-He ended up hiring a guide from a village enroute who was also not qualified and only made the situation worse as he too couldn’t read a map.
+- I met one man from Austria who just couldn’t get his GPS to work properly and he was very angry that the map on his phone was not accurate – at least according to him.
+He ended up hiring a guide from a village enroute who was also not qualified and only made the situation worse as he too couldn’t read the map.
 This wonderful trek now seemed like the “worst trek in the world” according to him.

-- Just last week someone contacted me through Missingtrekker.com about their husband who went alone to Langtang (a trek I have been saying to avoid as solo trekkers since 2015).
+- Just last week someone contacted Missingtrekker.com about their husband who went alone to Langtang.
 He went missing for five days.
 His wife was distraught back home.
-Turns out he twisted his ankle and as the area is still recovering from the earthquake internet / telecommunications where so bad he couldn’t contact her.
+Turns out he twisted his ankle trying to rush through the trek and with little internet / telecommunications in a nearby village he couldn’t contact her.
 He hobbled back, made the call and everything was fine.

 A trek should be enjoyed and be a wonderful experience.
 It’s not a race nor a feat of endurance.
 People did all that decades ago.
 Enjoy your trek don’t turn it into a miserable experience trying to be an expert.